Claddagh Ring Museum

 For the culturally curious, a visit to The Little Museum of Dublin is a must.

-The crowdsourced museum contains over 5,000 artifacts that have either been donated or loaned by Dublin residents.
+The crowdsourced museum, which contains over 5,000 artifacts that have either been donated or loaned by Dublin residents, has been temporarily closed for renovation since April 2024.

 irelandonabudget.com